14jdelap/14jdelap.github.io/README.md

 # Welcome!
 You're in my personal website.
 I coded the site as a way to improve my design and coding skills.

 I originally coded this site on HTML and CSS, and have always (so far) hosted it on Github Pages as it's a simple static page.

 Since the first iterations, the biggest changes to the tech stack have been:

-- Changing the code base to a Jekyll site to make writing on the site easier and less error-prone
+- Changing the code base to a Jekyll site to make writing the site easier and less error-prone
 - Refactoring the CSS to remove repetitive code — it surprised me how even a simple site can get a bit messy
 - Grouping CSS code into subgroups (through comments), from global to specific and most to least used

 What is the biggest challenge going forward?
 Adapting the page to allow for more content, as the current page isn't designed for that.

 ## Main learnings

 1. People skim, not read
     - Optimize for that with appropriate formatting and layout
     - Tight column widths
     - Generous font size
     - Short paragraphs with compelling content first
     - Use headers and formatting to make a clear visual heirarchy